jfelten/knowhow-server/README.md

 ###Step 1 - create a repository

 Navigate to the repositories tab on the left of the top menu.
-This should open the create repository subtab
+This should open the new repository subtab.

 ![repositories](https://github.com/jfelten/knowhow-server/blob/master/docs/screenshots/repository.png)